alebermudez-MGP/sops-bds/01-quote-request.md

 <li>Use the <strong>Min</strong> only if Sales requests an exception and Management approves it.</li>
 <li>If the calculated CC payment (using Default Card Fee) is greater than the first scheduled ACH payment → use the minimum CC payment (1% of enrolled debt).</li>
 </ol>

-> Enter the CC payment information under the **Card Payment Info** section of the opportunity.
+Enter the CC payment information under the <strong>Card Payment Info</strong> section of the opportunity.
 </details>

 ---